Angular momentum: Newton's derivation

-Conservation of angular momentum in the Law of Areas
+Conservation of angular momentum in the law of areas

 The proportionality of angular momentum to the area swept out by a moving object can be understood by realizing that the bases of the triangles, that is, the lines from S to the object, are equivalent to the radius r, and that the heights of the triangles are proportional to the perpendicular component of velocity v_{⊥}.
 Hence, if the area swept per unit time is constant, then by the triangular area formula 1/2(base)(height), the product (base)(height) and therefore the product rv_{⊥} are constant: if r and the base length are decreased, v_{⊥} and height must increase proportionally.
 Mass is constant, therefore angular momentum rmv_{⊥} is conserved by this exchange of distance and velocity.

 In the case of triangle SBC, area is equal to 1/2(SB)(VC).
 Wherever C is eventually located due to the impulse applied at B, the product (SB)(VC), and therefore rmv_{⊥} remain constant.
 Similarly so for each of the triangles.

+Another areal proof of conservation of angular momentum for any central force uses Mamikon's sweeping tangents theorem.